benji-cannot-code/fast-vc-chromium-benchmark-run-4/media/cdm/library_cdm/clear_key_cdm/README.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
 # Clear Key CDM

-This folder contains a library CDM implemenation that implements the cdm::ContentDecryptionModule interface to support **External Clear Key** key system ("org.chromium.externalclearkey" and variants), which is a superset of the Clear Key key system.
+This folder contains a library CDM implementation that implements the cdm::ContentDecryptionModule interface to support **External Clear Key** key system ("org.chromium.externalclearkey" and variants), which is a superset of the Clear Key key system.